Squaring Up the Hips

 to sit or stand where you are right now.

-Self-awareness is the first step to being able to relieve yourself of pain.
+Self-awareness is the first step to being able to relieve pain.

 So take Inventory – right now!
 Just make a quick scan.